 When you insert a USB flash drive, external hard disk, or an SD card, Windows allots the first available drive letter.
 If drives C, D, E are already used, when you insert an external drive, it allocates drive letter F: for the external drive.

 If you’re wondering how to assign the same drive letter for an external drive, then this article has the info you need.

-Make Windows Auto-assign Same Drive Letter for an External Drive
+Assign the Same Drive Letter for USB Drive in Windows

 Windows has a big limitation wherein it can’t reserve a drive letter for a specific external drive.
 The first available drive letter is assigned for new drives.

 In some cases, you may prefer the same drive letter for a particular USB drive — e.g., for backup purposes.
 For instance, your RoboCopy backup batch file may be hardwired for a specific drive letter, and you want to retain the drive letter for your backup USB drive.